Contributing Schools and Faculties

-A major in Chemistry, Mathematics, Photonics or Physics qualifies graduates for membership of the relevant professional organisation.
+A major in Photonics or Physics qualifies graduates for associate membership of the Australian Institute of Physics (AIP)

 Students with a disability who require reasonable adjustments to undertake their program should contact the Disability Support Service before semester or early in the semester.
 Some adjustments need up to 4 weeks lead time to organise, so it is imperative that early contact is made.
 The Disability Support Service and relevant Faculty and School officers will work together to ensure reasonable adjustments are provided in a timely manner.